ClockSelect/myevic/README.md

   The clock screen is close to the one viewed on the VTwo box; just better.
   See below to know how to configure clock.

+Third info line:
+ The third info line of the main screen, used to display amps, puffs or time counters now have a few more options:
+ - Battery voltage
+ - Atomizer voltage
+ - Board temperature
+ - Real-time clock

 Menus:

 -Screen